Hillel Kook: Controversy

-Rabbis' March
+Rabbis' march

-One of the Committee's more memorable activities was a protest Kook organized known as the Rabbis' march.
-The protest took place in Washington, D.C. on October 6, 1943, three days before Yom Kippur.
-Joined by Bergson Group activists, the Jewish War Veterans of the United States of America marched on the United States Capitol, Lincoln Memorial, and White House in Washington, DC.
-They were met by a number of prominent members of Congress including William Warren Barbour, the protesters plead for U.S. intervention on behalf of the Jews in Europe.
+One of the Committee's more memorable activities was a protest in Washington, D.C. that Kook organized, which took place on October 6, 1943—three days before Yom Kippur.
+Known as the Rabbis' march, the event involved solely Orthodox rabbis, who were intent on pleading for the lives of the European Jews before the US government.
+Sol Bloom tried unsuccessfully to deter the rabbis from carrying out the march.
+Joined by Bergson Group activists, the Jewish War Veterans of the United States of America marched on the United States Capitol, Lincoln Memorial, and White House in Washington, DC, where the protesters plead for US intervention on behalf of the Jews in Europe.
+They were met by a number of prominent members of Congress including Senator William Warren Barbour (R; New Jersey).
 The delegation was received by Vice President Henry Wallace.
-Disappointed by the President's failure to meet with them, the rabbis stood in front of the US Capitol, where they were met by Senator William Barbour and other members of Congress.
+Disappointed by the President's failure to meet with them, the rabbis stood in front of the US Capitol, where they were met by Barbour and other members of Congress.
 They refused to read their petition aloud, instead handing it to the Presidential secretary, Marvin H. McIntyre.
 The march garnered much media attention, much of it focused on what was seen as the cold and insulting dismissal of many important community leaders, as well as the people in Europe they were fighting for.
 One Jewish newspaper commented, "Would a similar delegation of 500 Catholic priests have been thus treated?"
-Years later, Rabbi Soloveitchik, in recorded lectures, would bemoan the betrayal of the Rabbis' mission by Stephen Wise, who dismissed them as a group of Orthodox rabbis who didn't represent anyone.
-A week later, Senator William Warren Barbour (R; New Jersey), one of a handful of politicians who met with the rabbis on the steps of the US Capitol, proposed legislation that would have allowed as many as 100,000 victims of the Holocaust to emigrate temporarily to the United States.
+Years later, Joseph B. Soloveitchik, in recorded lectures, would bemoan the betrayal of the Rabbis' mission by Stephen Samuel Wise, who dismissed them as a group of Orthodox rabbis who didn't represent anyone.
+A week later, Barbour proposed legislation that would have allowed as many as 100,000 victims of the Holocaust to emigrate temporarily to the United States.
 A parallel bill was introduced in the House of Representatives by Rep. Samuel Dickstein (D; New York).
 This also failed to pass.